 For his graduate degree, he attended the University of New Mexico.
-Albuquerque offered a wide range of opportunity to teach in diverse and blended cultures; in which he learned much about himself and the wonderful people around him.
+Albuquerque offered a wide range of opportunities to teach in diverse and blended cultures; in which he learned much about himself and the wonderful people around him.
 American Sign Language, Spanish, and native languages all became a part of his life there.
-Studying language and culture were necessary to shape his pedagogy, as he completed his Master of Arts in Elementary Education with a focus on multi-lingual and second language acquisition.
+Studying language and culture was necessary to shape his pedagogy, as he completed his Master of Arts in Elementary Education with a focus on multi-lingual and second language acquisition.

 It was during this time that he met his wonderful wife and began the best journey together into parenthood.
-His children, one girl and one boy; born 17 months apart and the best of friends now.
+His children, one girl, and one boy; born 17 months apart and the best of friends now.

-His teaching experiences have varied greatly over the years, from Second grade bilingual education to high school Mathematics.
+His teaching experiences have varied greatly over the years, from Second-grade bilingual education to high school Mathematics.
 Teaching in the states of New Mexico, Oklahoma, Oregon, and California; in classrooms ranging from 4 to 40, and schools larger than one thousand students.

 His family is happy to be back in this beautiful state and have been enjoying their spare time at the beach.
-They enjoy cooking, baking and playing board games as a family.
+They enjoy cooking, baking, and playing board games as a family.

 Ruben is looking forward to a great year with the families and students at Bella Mente Montessori Academy.

-Weston started his teaching career in Southern California covering areas from Pomona to San Diego.
+Weston started his teaching career in Southern California, covering areas from Pomona to San Diego.
 His experience is mainly working in charter school systems.
-He has always been impressed by the attention to the furthering the learning of the student in these alternative teaching programs.
-Weston is a product of the San Diego school system and obtained his bachelors in history from the nearby CSU San Marcos.
+He has always been impressed by the attention to furthering the learning of the student in these alternative teaching programs.
+Weston is a product of the San Diego school system and obtained his bachelor’s in history from the nearby CSU San Marcos.
 His extreme love of history pushes him to encourage his students to love it and learn from it as well.
 He is the father of one young little boy named California who hopes one day to attend a Montessori school.